Caitlin Clark stalker arrested at Indianapolis hotel

 All other messages were sexually graphic.

+Marion County Prosecutor Ryan Mears said, “There’s a very definitive line that you can cross with what you are posting online.
+You don’t get to say whatever you want.”

-Prosecutors say investigators pinned Lewis’ location to the downtown hotel based on his IP address, stating his presence was “especially concerning given that he is a Texas resident.”
+Prosecutors say investigators pinned Lewis’ location to the downtown hotel based on his Internet Protocol address, stating his presence was “especially concerning given that he is a Texas resident.”

 The messages continued despite the police visit, leading to his arrest.